 She currently serves on the boards of directors for Hilton Worldwide Holdings, Inc., U.S. Fund for UNICEF and H. Lee Moffitt Cancer Center & Research Institute (Tampa, Florida).
 She holds a bachelor's degree from the University of Virginia and an MBA from the Stanford Graduate School of Business.

-This year's award ceremony will be held Wednesday, Nov.
+This year's award ceremony was held Wednesday, Nov.
 28, in the W. W. "Hootie" Johnson Performance Hall at the Moore School.
-For more information on the nomination and selection process for the Leadership Legacy Award, please contact CES@moore.sc.edu.
+Smith delivered an eloquent speech on the

 2019 Call for Nominations

 The Center for Executive Succession is currently seeking nominations for the 2019 Leadership Legacy Award.
 Nominations should be submitted by the nominee's chief human resources officer by May 1 to CES@moore.sc.edu and should provide evidence of the following criteria: